EXT. MT WHITNEY TRAIL, SOMEWHERE ON THE MILLIONTH SWITCHBACK – DAY

 Everyone you will pass will tell you that you’re almost there.
 Don’t believe them, they’re lying to you.
 They’re all assholes and are just tricking you because they’re happy because they’re on their way back down.

 OK so it’s not that bad.
 But seriously, it seems like way. longer. than.
 2. miles.
 Maybe it’s because the trail is literally a bunch of rocks.
-Or maybe it’s because you’re almost at 14k feet and you’re exhausted after the day hike.
+Maybe it’s because you’re almost at 14k feet and you’re exhausted after the day hike.
 Or maybe it’s because everyone you see coming down looks so happy and you feel like your feet are going to implode.
 No matter the reason, you’re almost there.
 Power through.

 Oh, don’t forget to enjoy the view.
 It’s pretty damn good.